linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 12.02.2026
+- Topic: UIID on Mars
+- Directory: /posts/2026/February/12
+- Description: ``` Big news from Linkspreed and Web4!
+We are thrilled to announce that UIID is becoming the official ID for Mars.
+Get ready for universal interplanetary identification! ```

 ### 11.02.2026
 - Topic: Web4 Backbone
 - Directory: /posts/2026/February/11